CURENT2/ltb2/README.md

 Using AMS for LMP-based cyber attack detection

+Using ANDES and AMS for **dispatch-dynamic co-simulaiton**

 # LTB structure

 LTB includes following packages:

 - ANDES: power system simulator
 - AMS: pwoer market simulator
-- DiME: Distributed Messaging Environment
+- DiME: distributed messaging environment
-- Vis: Visualizer
+- Vis: visualizer

 Towards one-stop solution, LTB packages can be used individually and federatedly.